Contact | About | Client Login | Check My Status

 • Non-invasive Prenatal Paternity Test: Here, the mother’s blood sample is collected (after the 9th week of pregnancy) and the fetal DNA is extracted from the mother’s blood.
 The fetal DNA is compared with the DNA from the alleged father’s cheek swab.

-Note: Both CVS and Amniocentesis poses significant risks to the fetus and your physician must approve and obtain the samples for these procedures.
+Note: Both CVS and Amniocentesis pose significant risks to the fetus and your physician must approve and obtain the samples for these procedures.

 How much does a DNA paternity test cost?